 After opening up the full Tac Map, pressing the corresponding prompt to ping it will add a marker at that designated location.

 This is most commonly done during an Infil, as it is easier to show squadmates where to exactly land while everyone is waiting on the plane for it to open.

 Another time to do this is when you need to ping something far from your current position, such as calling out where you want your team to move specifically in a safe zone.

-You can also ping items on the Tac Map, such as Buy Stations, Extraction Sites (Plunder Mode), Vehicles, Contracts, and anything else with an icon that appears on the Tac Map, thus helping you and your squad ascertain important points to head towards.
-When hovering over some pingable objects you'll now sometimes get the name of the object, making it easier to see what you're pointing at.
+You can also ping items on the Tac Map, such as Buy Stations, Deposit Sites (Plunder Mode), Vehicles, Contracts, and anything else with an icon that appears on the Tac Map, thus helping you and your squad ascertain important points to head towards.

 While in Verdansk and not over any loot, looking in a direction and pressing the ping command will add a ping marker over to that space.